aronbolun/Exploratory-Project-with-R/README.md

 One of projects involve in statistical learning.
 All models covered would be implemented in Rstudio.

 ## Questions to be investigated
-- predict Beijing air quality level of year 2015 based on the model trained on our current dataset.
+- Predict Beijing air quality level of year 2015 based on the model trained on our current dataset.

 ## Dataset information